 It is a convenient taboo that justifies our pushing it away rather than facing our own storm.
 A “self-love journal” can be a great way to start.
 Simply write down a few things each day that you love about yourself.
 This is extremely powerful.

 Taking on an opportunity to volunteer can offer the greatest gift possible, that of selfless giving.
 It’s important that along your journey of developing yourself, you turn equal attention outward to help others.
 This is something that the “new and improved you” will be even more equipped to do.
 Having filled your own cup a little more, you now have more to offer.

 There is no magic pill.
 What there is, however, is consistent action, each and every day, to become better.
 What really matters to you in life?
 What do you really want to achieve, and what type of person do you need to be in order to get there?
 Take the steps necessary and become your own inspiration.

 A 30-day challenge is a great way to establish positive habits, and that is how success is really built.
 Your version of success doesn’t happen overnight.
 It happens day-by-day, hour-by-hour, one small action at a time.

 I hope that this article has inspired you to create your own 30-day challenge.
 Use some of the ideas presented here, search the web for more, or even better, create your own challenge list suited perfectly to you and your goals.

-What I’d discovered was that despite the failed attempts at a couple goals, I had still transformed myself into a “morning person”, a healthy eater, a consistent action-taker, and much more in just a couple months.
-To me, that doesn’t sound like failure at all.
+What I’d discovered was that despite the failed attempts at a couple of goals, I had still transformed myself into a “morning person”, a healthy eater, a consistent action-taker, and much more in just a couple of months.
+To me, that doesn’t sound like a failure at all.